Zainebs/web102_prework/README.md

 ## Notes

 Some challenges I faced were working with the ternary operator and trying to translate the code.
-I honeslty was unfamilar with alot of the topics covered in the prework however, found it quite interesting to learn.
-I still don't fully understand how to implement the filter, reduce, and arrow function without continously looking back at documentation but hopefully before the program I will gain a better understanding.
+I honestly was unfamiliar with a lot of the topics covered in the prework, however, found it quite interesting to learn.
+I still don't fully understand how to implement the filter, reduce, and arrow function without continuously looking back at the documentation but, hopefully before the program, I will gain a better understanding.

 ## License